 Ready for more tasty recipe ideas?
 Get inspired with the dishes below.

-Choose tired sweet potato, beetroot or courgette, and add wilting herbs to make these scrumptious muffins your own.
-Top tip: keeping the skin on your veg will also add extra nutrients!
+Choose tired sweet potato, beets or zucchini, and add wilting herbs to make these scrumptious muffins your own.
+Top tip: keeping the skin on your vegetables will also add extra nutrients!

 Stale bread, leftover grains or pasta pieces transform this hearty vegetable soup into a delicious zero-waste meal.